jenkinsci/yet-another-build-visualizer-plugin/README.md

   links are decorated with drop down menus, allowing quick access to common pages (console, parameters info, etc).

-* This plugin currently only work for Classic UI.
+* This plugin currently only supports Classic UI.
 Blue Ocean support may follow in future versions.

 * The intervals at which the Build Flow graph refreshes (default: *10000ms*) can